xluciadh/bio-volumentations/README.md

 ### Importing

-Import the library to your project using
+Import the library to your project using:
 ```python
 import bio_volumentations as biovol
 ```

-### How to Use the Library?
+### How to Use Bio-Volumentations?

 The Bio-Volumentations library processes 3D, 4D, and 5D images.
 Each image must be represented as `numpy.ndarray`s and must conform  to the following conventions: